SPITFIRE MARKINGS AND CAMOUFLAGE

-The first Spitfires to reach the RAF were painted in a camouflage scheme of brown and dark green.
-The undersides were painted with one half black, the other white, with the dividing line running from nose to tail, sometimes only the underside of one wing was painted black, leaving the fuselage underside white.
-The idea behind this underside colour scheme was to aid identification of RAF fighters at height through binoculars by the Royal Observer Corp (ROC) and anti-aircraft artillery.
-After the Battle of Britain the entire underside was painted a duck-egg greeny blue colour called "sky".
+The first Spitfires to reach the RAF were painted in a camouflage scheme of brown (called "Dark Earth") and dark green.
+The undersides were painted with one-half black, the other white, with the dividing line running from nose to tail, sometimes only the underside of one wing was painted black, leaving the fuselage underside white.
+The idea behind this underside colour scheme was to aid identification of RAF fighters at height through binoculars by the Royal Observer Corps (ROC) and anti-aircraft artillery.
+After the Battle of Britain, the entire underside was painted a duck-egg greeny-blue colour called "Sky".
 There were shortages of the official colour so a range of available paints and locally mixed colours were often used.

-Spitfire MkI 19 Squadon, the first squadron to fly Spitfires.
+Spitfire MkI 19 Squadron, the first squadron to fly Spitfires.

 Spitfires in Brown and Green camouflage.
 Note the type "A1" fuselage roundels.

 The brown and green camouflage saw the RAF through the Battle of Britain and into1941.
-With them now taking the fight to the enemy, and having to cross the Channel or North Sea to do it, the brown part of the camouflage stood out against the sea.
+With them now taking the fight to the enemy and having to cross the Channel or North Sea to do it, the brown part of the camouflage stood out against the sea.
 So it was changed to a dark grey colour called "Ocean Grey", a scheme of grey and green being equally good over land or sea.
 At the same time the lower surfaces were painted a lighter shade of grey, called "Medium Sea Grey".
 During the early war years it had been normal for the propeller spinner to be painted black, during 1941 this was switched to "Sky" and a thin band of "Sky" was painted around the rear fuselage as an aid to identification.
 To aid quick identification of aircraft joining up with a formation from the rear yellow leading-edges to the wings were introduced.

 Spitfires - One brown and Green with type "A" roundel and one grey and green with type "C1" roundel